Documentation

 Open source

 The hardware design is fully open source and available under a permissive license (CERN-OHL-P).
-The design was made in the open source PCB CAD application Kicad, allowing everyone to edit the design without any roadblocks.
+The design was made in the open source PCB CAD application KiCAD, allowing everyone to edit the design without any roadblocks.
 We’ve also included manufacturing files so people could order the design themselves if they wish to experiment.

 Personality modules